mbannick/XSRecency/README.md

 ## Description
 This repository contains:
-- An installable package to calculate cross-sectional incidence estimates from recency assays, and to generate past infection times.
+- `.`: An installable package to calculate cross-sectional incidence estimates from recency assays, and to generate past infection times.
-- Code to reproduce the results in the paper here [ADD PAPER CITATION HERE] on statistical issues in estimating counterfactual HIV incidence with recency assays.
+- `results`: Code to reproduce the results in the paper here [ADD PAPER CITATION HERE] on statistical issues in estimating counterfactual HIV incidence with recency assays.
-- Source code for a Shiny application that runs simulations similar to the paper.
+- `recency-assay`: Source code for a Shiny application that runs simulations similar to the paper.

 ## Installation